Western Alliance Sidebar

 Donna Lewelling is the interim director of the office of community colleges and workforce development at the Oregon Higher Education Coordinating Commission.
 She has been involved in state-level higher education policy since 2006.
 In her role at the state, she as the privilege of leading a team that works every day to create pathways to success for Oregon’s students.
 Lewelling is passionate about community colleges and the students they serve.
 In 2018, she was awarded the Howard Cherry Outstanding Community College Advocate Award by the Oregon Community College Association for her outstanding contributions and advocacy for Oregon’s Community Colleges.
 Lewelling holds a bachelor’s degree in business administration with a major in human resources and a master’s degree in management and leadership.

-Alliance Executive Committee, Lake Area Technical College
+Alliance Executive Committee, Western Dakota Technical College

-Alliance Executive Committee, Washington State Board for Community and Technical Colleges
+Director of Transfer Education, Washington State Board for Community and Technical Colleges

 WASHINGTON

-Alliance Executive Committee, Washington State Board for Community and Technical Colleges
+Director of Transfer Education, Washington State Board for Community and Technical Colleges

 Kari Brown-Herbst